 Today, Austrian companies are represented with total investments of about EUR 30 billion in the new Member States and the other countries of South-Eastern Europe.

-trade surplus of Austria with the new Member and the South-Eastern European region.
+when also like to draw your attention to some figures contrade surplus of Austria with the new Member and the South-Eastern European region.